Amazon Marketplace

 IPMP (Inner Packs Per Master Pack) describes the packaging hierarchy: how many inner packs fit into a master pack.
 This specification is important for supply chain planning and inventory management.
 Clear IPMP structure optimizes logistics and reduces packaging costs.

-Open term pageISA
+Open glossary pageISA

 Inbound Shipment Appointment